moskalyk/uflo/README.md

 * socket.io

 ### Philosophy
 Open sourcing the concept was the first intention.
-Second, community building around the livecoding ecosystem.
+Second, documented experimentation via community building around consiousness explorers and the livecoding ecosystem.

-Signal-Oriented Programming.
-While an initial hypothesis as to how we think about computation stems from control of objects.
+Signal-Oriented Programming: TODO

 Specific goal for a device - somewhere between a kindle & phone, like a pokedex but for our world - to capture thoughts, privately, on a walk.
 Single copy that I can share once connected, if need be with a level of pseudo-anonymity.
 Something that augments the embodied, not so much as a void / hole for attention capture.

 ### Design
 Alternative model for calm computing.

 Songs are generated on device and saved as a text file.
-E.g. kilobytes vs. MB, a scale of 10x storage.
+E.g. kilobytes vs. MB, a scale of 10x in storage reduction.

 ### Hardware Device Examples
 ![](imgs/photo_1.jpg)
 ![](imgs/photo_2.jpg)

 See ARCHITECTURE.md for abstraction decisions.

+### Process
+parts, setup, etc.

 ### Development Status
 Currently under active development